lehtoroni/lehtoroni/README.md

 Hi there!
 I am **Roni Lehto**, also known by the nickname 'Tapsa'.

-I am a freelancer developer, mostly working with web based projects (...and occasionally enjoying some Java with *a certain voxel-base game*...)
+I am a freelancer developer, mostly working with web based projects (...and occasionally enjoying some Java with *a certain voxel-base game*).
+My best-known languages include Java, JavaScript (both Node.js and browser) and PHP.

 #### Contact
 Discord: `Tapsa#2716`<br>